Here we are, pondering again where can we steer our wheels to after bearing the brunt of a fallout from a struggling year!

-This is something you’d find very useful once you make time for it.
+You’d find this useful once you make time for it.

 Bonus – it also helps you build your vocabulary!

-It takes your mind off the frivolous topics, endless social media feeds and makes you feel calm and content from within – don’t believe me?
+It takes your mind off the frivolous topics and endless social media feeds and makes you feel calm and content from within – don’t believe me?

 Also, try to build a sustainable habit around this routine :

 After you finish your work and do your evening walk(yes, you must), get yourself a glass of golden milk or tea, set your couch with your favourite cosy blanket for the side table, grab a bookmark and a pencil and off you go.

 Wabi Sabi: Japanese Wisdom for a Perfectly Imperfect Life by Beth Kempton

 Creativity, INC.: Ed Catmull, President of Pixar Animation

 4. Slow Cooking